Cindy Timchal

-Cindy Timchal (born September 14, 1954) is an American lacrosse coach.
+Cindy Timchal is an American lacrosse coach.
 She is the head women's lacrosse coach at the United States Naval Academy.
 She has coached for some of the top programs in college women's lacrosse, including Northwestern University, University of Maryland.
 At Maryland Timchal coached the Terrapins to seven straight NCAA Division I Women's Lacrosse Championships.

 Background

 Timchal grew up in Havertown, Pennsylvania, and despite not playing lacrosse in high school, Timchal went on to play on the lacrosse team at West Chester University.
 While at West Chester, Timchal was also a member of the Tennis and Track and Field teams.
-After graduating college, Timchal got her first coaching job at Unionville High School, where she was a member of the coaching staff for the lacrosse, field hockey and basketball teams.
+After graduating college, Timchal got her first coaching job at Unionville High School in Kennett Square, Pennsylvania, where she was a member of the coaching staff for the lacrosse, field hockey, and basketball teams.
 In 1979, after coaching for two years at Unionville, Timchal began her college coaching career at The University of Pennsylvania, where she was an assistant for the lacrosse and field hockey teams.